IBM-Swift-Sunset/Kitura-Request/Readme.md

 KituraRequest
 -------------

+🚫 This project is no longer maintained.
+We recommend using [IBM-Swift/SwiftyRequest](https://github.com/IBM-Swift/SwiftyRequest) instead.

 **Warning: This is work in progress**

 A module for sending HTTP requests in [IBM Kitura](https://github.com/IBM-Swift/Kitura) based applications.
 It wraps KituraNet `ClientRequest` class and exposes a familiar interface known from Alamofire.